Experience the power of intelligent test optimization with SeaLights integration! 🤓 | Check it out

 Execution order.
 Salesforce executes events in a specific order.
 A trigger helps control the order of events.

 Complex logic.
-Using the process builder can be challenging to automate a complex task.
+Using the process builder can be challenging when automating a complex task.
 Most likely, it won’t handle it, and it will lead to a runtime error.
 For advanced and complicated tasks, triggers are faster and more efficient.

 Effective troubleshooting.
 When using a process builder, it’s hard to locate the source of an error and solve it.
 If something goes wrong, all your efforts are lost.
 Apex triggers allow you to save partially successful code, they are easier to debug, and exception handling is more precise.